 Philosophically grounded qualitative research designs and methods to build substantive knowledge in nursing and health are explored.
+Prereq.: 7000, 7010, 7020, or by permission of instructor.
 Seminar included phenomenological, interpretive, hermeneutic, critical, dialectic, philosophic and aesthetic designs.
 Critical analysis of traditional and emerging designs are discussed.